-Microsurgery is surgery done with specialized instruments under an operating microscope with an underlying philosophy of delicate handling of the tissue, a commitment to maintaining normal architecture, minimum to no tissue trauma, and most importantly, preserving the woman's childbearing potential.
-Microsurgical techniques involve gentle handling of the tissue, keeping the surrounding tissues moist (dry tissue becomes damaged tissue and damaged tissue heals with scarring), use of very small sutures, minimum bleeding, not using sponges (that have a lot of lint and can be abrasive that can damage tissue); and an underlying philosophy that maintaining and/or restoring normal architecture and childbearing potential comes first and removing the pathology, a distant second.
+Microsurgery is surgery is performed with an underlying philosophy of delicate handling of the tissue, a commitment to maintaining normal architecture, minimum to no tissue trauma, and most importantly, preserving the woman's childbearing potential.
+Microsurgical techniques involve gentle handling of the tissue, keeping the surrounding tissues moist (dry tissue becomes damaged tissue and damaged tissue heals with scarring), use of smaller and less-reactive sutures, minimizing blood loss, and avoidance of tissue abrasion/irritation from surgical sponges, powdered gloves, and lint.
+A microsurgeon upholds the philosophy that maintaining and/or restoring normal architecture and childbearing potential is the primary goal and that removing the pathology is distant second.

 Reproductive surgeon and assistant working under the operating microscope

-During his fellowship, Dr. Nemiro, received extensive experience and training in microsurgical surgeries and techniques, and reversals of female sterilization.
-He has done thousands since his fellowship years with excellent success rates.
+Dr. Lipskind received extensive experience and training in microsurgical surgeries and techniques and reversals of female sterilization and performs several microsurgeries per month.
+He has completed hundreds of tubal ligation reversals with very high rates of success.
 Those same microsurgical techniques are strictly followed in all his surgeries, whether they are by laparoscopy or during open cases (laparotomy).
-The goal is ALWAYS to preserve a woman's childbearing potential.
+The goal is ALWAYS to preserve and enhance a woman's childbearing potential.

 Our Scottsdale Fertility Clinic Location